ロブスター好きなら、ぜひスターオブホノルル号のスリースター・サンセットディナー&ショー・クルーズを予約してくださいね!

 You will create amazing memories that you will want to capture forever so don’t forget your camera and share your photos and videos by tagging us at @StarofHonolulu on our Facebook and Instagram accounts.

 The Early Bird Whale Watch Cruise offers the most memorable experience in Hawaii for thousands of guests every winter.
-Come join us for optimal whale encounters from 8:45AM to 10:45AM, January 2 – March 31, 2023.
+Come join us for optimal whale encounters from 8:45AM to 10:45AM, January 2 – March 31, 2024.
 Our Certified Naturalists Crew will share their whale expertise, while whale demonstrations and hands-on displays are available for you and your children to enjoy and learn.

 If no whales are sighted, receive a FREE return Whale Check until a whale is sighted.
 Our whale watch cruise sells out fast, so book today!
 Families can also receive our Child FREE Special in which one child (age 3-11) cruises FREE per paid adult.
-Call (808) 983-7730 to receive this two off special as it cannot be booked online.
+Call (808) 983-7730 to receive this special as it cannot be booked online.

 Mele Kalikimaka and Hauʻoli Makahiki Hou from Star of Honolulu!
 We celebrate this season by thanking you for your support and wishing you a joyous holiday, filled with hope, happiness and aloha.
 May the holiday spirit be with you and your ʻohana today and throughout the New Year!